microsoft/DirectX-Specs/d3d/D3D12_FeatureLevel12_2.md

 >#### Remark
 > In practice:
 > * Versions of Direct3D built into the operating system at or before Manganese (20H2) use 3DPIPELINESUPPORT.
-> * Versions of Direct3D built into Iron operating system, or organized as a re-distributable use 3DPIPELINESUPPORT1, and fall back to 3DPIPELINESUPPORT if it fails.
+> * Versions of Direct3D built into Iron operating system or later use 3DPIPELINESUPPORT1, and fall back to 3DPIPELINESUPPORT if it fails.

 ### Discrepency in API-level and DDI-level reported capabilities
 The WriteBufferImmediateSupportFlags capability D3D12_COMMAND_LIST_SUPPORT_FLAG_BUNDLE is switched on at the API level for drivers which report D3D12DDI_COMMAND_QUEUE_FLAG_3D at the DDI level.